 - Hosting Minnesota’s annual statewide prevention conference.

-- Hosting ongoing trainings in prevention basic skills and prevention ethics.
+- Hosting ongoing trainings covering prevention basic skills and ethics.

 - Providing an easy-to-search, online collection of prevention resources.